-It may already be 2020, but the start of the lunar year of the Rat began yesterday!
-Are you ready for what the year has in store?
+It may already be 2023, but the start of the lunar year of the Rabbit begins shortly after the calendar new year!
+Are you ready for what the Chinese New year has in store?
 Do you know your animal sign?
 What about your element?
 Which signs are you compatible with?
 Who should you steer clear of?

 DO YOU EVEN KNOW YOU?